pyeventsourcing/esdbclient/README.md

 `stop()` method is called.
 This happens automatically when it goes out of scope, or when it is explicitly deleted from memory using the Python `del` keyword.

-### Subscribe stream events
+### Subscribe to stream events

-The `subscribe_stream_events()` method can be used to start a catch-up subscription that can return events that are recorded in a single stream.
+The `subscribe_to_stream()` method can be used to start a catch-up subscription from which events recorded in a single stream can be obtained.
+This method returns a "catch-up subscription" iterator.

 This method has a required `stream_name` argument, which specifies the name of the stream from which recorded events will be received.

 This method also has two optional arguments, `stream_position`, and `timeout`.

-The optional `stream_position` argument specifies a position in the stream from which recorded events will be received.
-The event at the specified stream position will not be included.
-The default value of `stream_position` is `None`, which means the subscription will start from the first recorded event in the stream.
+The optional `stream_position` argument specifies a position in the stream.
+The default value of `stream_position` is `None`, which means that all events recorded in the stream will be obtained in the order they were recorded.
+If a stream position is given, then only events recorded after that position will be obtained.

 The optional `timeout` argument is a Python `float` that sets a deadline for the completion of the gRPC operation.